image of Neptune

 What Makes Neptune Unique?

 There are many facts about Neptune that make it unique.
-For one thing, it’s home to some of the strongest winds in the solar system.
-At upper altitudes, these winds can exceed speeds of 1,100 miles per hour (mph).
-Also, despite its massive size, the planet’s gravity is similar to what you would find on Earth.
-Its gravity is only 17% stronger than Earth’s.
+For one thing, it’s home to the strongest winds in the solar system.
+At upper altitudes, these winds can exceed speeds of 1,200 miles per hour (mph).
+In comparison, the Earth’s most powerful winds only reach a meager 250 mph.

 The History of Neptune